yuvipaloozie/Smart-ML-Brute-Force-DL/ArrythmiaExample/README.md

 ![Domain](https://img.shields.io/badge/Domain-Biomedical_Engineering-red)

 ## Summary
-This project challenges the industry trend of relying solely on Deep Learning for biological signal processing.
+This project challenges the industry trend of relying solely on deep learning for biological signal processing.
 It benchmarks a 1D-Convolutional Neural Network (CNN) against a lightweight Logistic Regression classifier that utilizes domain-specific feature engineering (Non-Linear Dynamics and Chaos Theory).

 **Hypothesis:** A model grounded in physiological principles can achieve comparable diagnostic performance to a "black box" neural network while offering superior interpretability and magntitudes of reduction in training time.